-Katic King presented herself at the aperture of the cabinet at Mr. and Mrs. Holmes's and asked Mrs. Holmes for a sheet of paper.
-This was given to her and she beckened to Mrs. was given to her and she beckoned to me to come up.
-Handing the paper to me, Katie said, "put your private mark upon it, Mr. Owen."
-I took the paper and examined it very carefully; then wrote three German words on it, as I handed it to her, with a pencil.
-She said, "An English friend wishes to write to you."
-I confess I did not pay a great deal of attention to that, but two or three minutes afterwards I noticed a bright object at the other aperture of the cabinet.
-It was a detached hand, luminous and white like Katie's, but larger, finely and delicately formed; it was brilliant to look upon; it held my pencil as we brilliant to look upon; it held my pencil as we do.
-Just in the front there floated in the airthe paper.
+Katie King presented herself at the aperture of the cabinet at Mr. and Mrs. Holmes's and asked Mrs. Holmes for a sheet of paper.
+This was given to her and she beckoned to me to come up.
+Handing the paper to me, Katle said, "put your private mark upon it, Mr. Owen."
+I took the paper and examined it very carefully; then wrote three German words on it, as I handed it to her, with a pencil. said, "An English friend wishes to write to you."
+I confess I did not pay a great deal of attention to that, but two or three minutes afterwards I noticed a bright object at the other sperture of the cabinet.
+It was a detached hand, luminous and white like Katie's, but larger, finely and delicately formed; it was brilliant to look upon; it held my pencil as we do.
+Just in the front there floated in the air the paper.
 The side next to the hand was quite luminous, as if it had been rubbed with phosphorus.
-There was no visible support; It ecemed to float in the air-of course there must have been some power holding it.
+There was no visible support; it seemed to float in the air of course there must have been some power holding it.
 The hand approached it and began to write near the top of the page.
-It wrote the full page, taking about four minutes; then the paper turned over, and I saw the hand begin to write again, and wrote about half way down; then the hand held the paper out to me and I took it.
-It proved to be a communication of a didactic character, signed by Fred.
-W. Robert-
+It wrote the full page, taking about four minutes; then the paper turned over, and I saw the hand begin to write sgain, and wrote about half way down; then the hand held the paper out to me and I took it.
+It proved to be a communication of a di-dactic character, signed by Fred W Robert

-The Rev. Frederick W. Robertson, an English clergyman, incumbent of Trinity Chapel, Brighton, England-a man very celebrated in his day as an eloquent preacher an, Episcopalian of the liberal school, he died about twenian of the liberal school, he died about twenty years ago.
-I had occasion in "The Dabatable Land" to speak of him in terms of commendation.
-I took the paper down to the Franklin Library the next day,-and through the kindness of the Librarian I found an English edition of "Life and Letters of Fredrick W. Robertson, M. A., edited by Stopford A. Brooke, M. A." In its second volume there is a copy of a bust of Mr. Robertson and underneath it a fac-simile of his signature.
+The Rev Frederick W. Robertson, an English clergyman, incumbent of Trinity Caspel, Brighton, England a man very celebrated in his day as an eloquent preacher an, Episcopalian of the liberal school, he died about twen-ty years ago.
+I had occasion in "The Debat able Land" to speak of him in terms of commendation.
+I took the paper down to the Franklin Library the next day, -and through the kindness of the Librarian I found an English edition of "Life and Letters of Fredriak W Robertson, M A., edited by Stopford A. Brooke, M. A." In its second volume there is a copy of a bust of Mr. Robertson and underneath it a fac simile of his signature.
 Mr. Lloyd P. Smith and I compared the signature on my paper with that in the book, and they were almost identical.
-It was not the handwriting upon the wall, but it was rather better; I have had it photographed and shall publish it in my next book. publish it in my next book.
+It was not the handwriting upon the wall, but it was rather better; I have had it photographed and shall publish it in my next book.

-The substance of what I have endeavored to lay before you to-day, is this: I consider that primitive Christianity,-the Christianity of the gospels. fairly interpreted, is the best evidence of Modern Spiritualism; that primitive Christianity supports modern Spiritualism, while modern Spiritualism supports primitive Christianity.
+The substance of what I have endeavored to lay before you to day, is this I consider that primitive Christianity,-the Christianity of the gospels. fairly interpreted, is the best evidence of Modern Spiritualism; that primitive Christianity supports modern Spiritualism, while modern Spiritualism supports primitive Christianity.

-The following questions were submitted to Mr. Owen:
+The following questions were submitted to Mr Owen